RoyLai-InfoCorp/fin556/day-3/home-assignments/12-testnet/README.md

 ---

-## 2. Deploying ERC20 and Crowdsale token on Public Testnet
+## 🛠️ Lab Practise: Deploying ERC20 and Crowdsale token on Public Testnet

 In this section, you will learn how to deploy ERC20 token contract which you have learned in **Lesson 8 (ERC20 Token Standard Advanced)** to the Hoodi testnet.